 While the colorful walls of this small collection of dilapidated houses are indeed a veritable paradise for selfies seekers, Taiwan’s Rainbow Village actually has a rather interesting history behind it.

 Check out Klook for great deals and discounts on activities, transportation, and more in Taiwan.
 We often using it in our travels in Taiwan.
 If you register with this link, you’ll get a 100TWD discount on your first activity!

 Rainbow village is located in Nantun district (南屯區) west of the Taichung city center, an area that was a part of Taichung City before it was amalgamated with Taichung County.

-Practically unknown until just a few years ago, Rainbow Village is quickly becoming one of the trendiest and most popular things to do in Taichung, with over a million visitors per year, so do add it to your list if you are spending time in the city, and we found it to be a perfect stop when traveling from Taipei to Sun Moon Lake!
+Practically unknown until just a few years ago, Rainbow Village is quickly becoming one of the trendiest and most popular things to do in Taichung, with over a million visitors per year, so do add it to your Taiwan itinerary if you are spending time in the city, and we found it to be a perfect stop when traveling from Taipei to Sun Moon Lake!